2023 Formula Regional Americas Championship: Second half

 The season finale at Circuit of the Americas brought no new sight in qualifying, as Hedge remained on top.
 He fended off any opposition at the start of race one and sprinted away from the field to take the win and with it the championship.
 Speed Factory's series returnee Cole Kleck took second at the start and fought with Shehan through the first half.
 The latter was then passed by Becklin, who also overtook Kleck on the final lap.
 Race two saw Westling take his second win in a photo-finish after he passed polesitter and race-long leader Hedge through the final corner.
 Race three brought the season to its end with another trademark unchallenged win for Hedge, with Westling having a lonely race in second ahead of Crosslink Kiwi's Manuel Roza, who took his second podium in a row.

-All but one pole positions, thirteen wins and sixteen podiums from eighteen races - Hedge became the latest in a row of dominant series champions in another year where the series struggled to attract enough drivers to provide deep grids and a high level of competition.
-Most qualifying sessions only saw the top trio of drivers within a second of the pole position time, and the field was often spread far during the races.
-With the attraction of a Super Formula scholarship also set to depart the series through the planned powertrain change, it is hard to see how interest in the championship could grow in the coming seasons.